Iamblichus: Works

-Only a fraction of Iamblichus' books have survived; knowledge of his system is preserved in fragments of writings preserved by Stobaeus and others: notes by his successors (especially Proclus), his five extant books and sections of his work on Pythagoreanism.
-In addition to these, Proclus attributed to him the On the Mysteries of the Egyptians, Chaldeans, and Assyrians, also known as The Theurgia.
-Although stylistic and doctrinal differences exist between this book and Iamblichus' other works, it originated from his school at least.
+Only a fraction of Iamblichus's books have survived; knowledge of his system is preserved in fragments of writings preserved by Stobaeus and others: notes by his successors (especially Proclus), his five extant books and sections of his work on Pythagoreanism.
+In addition to these, Proclus attributed to him the On the Mysteries of the Egyptians, Chaldeans, and Assyrians, also known as The Theurgia or On the Egyptian Mysteries.
+Although stylistic and doctrinal differences exist between this book and Iamblichus's other works, it originated from his school at least.
 Iamblichus also completed a coherent polytheist theological system under the Egyptian pseudonym Abammon.